 Before coming to Durham I was a Research Associate at the Faculty of Asian and Middle Eastern Studies at the University of Cambridge, and held an overlapping Junior Research Fellowship at Queens' College.
 It was while at Queens' that I completed my first monograph, A Cultural History of Translation in Early Modern Japan, which examined the formative role played by translation from classical Japanese, Chinese, and Dutch in the lives of Japanese scholars and the rapidly-developing Tokugawa print industry, arguing that Japan's culture of translation did not begin in the Meiji period.

-My current work develops my interests in translation history in order to reshape our understanding of the history of Chinese language learning and cultural exchange in late seventeenth and early eighteenth century East Asia.
-I am investigating the linguistic and religious networks of exchange that linked seventeenth and early eighteenth century Japanese elites with Chinese monks and exiles from the Ming dynasty then present in Japan.
+My recent work has developed my interests in translation history in order to reshape our understanding of the history of Chinese language learning and cultural exchange in late seventeenth and early eighteenth century East Asia.
+I have focused on the linguistic and religious networks of exchange that linked seventeenth and early eighteenth century Japanese elites with Chinese exiles from the Ming dynasty then present in Japan, as well as exchanges between Japanese and Korean diplomatic missions.

-I would welcome enquiries from students interested in pursuing a PhD in early modern Japanese history, particularly those who would like to focus on the history of translation or transculturation, the history of the book and the early modern Japanese publishing industry, or the history of Sino-Japanese exchange.
+Separate to the grant, I would also welcome general enquiries from students interested in pursuing a PhD in early modern Japanese history, particularly those who would like to focus on the history of translation or transculturation, the history of the book and the early modern Japanese publishing industry, or the history of Sino-Japanese exchange.

 Reviews of Rebekah Clements, A Cultural History of Translation in Early Modern Japan (Cambridge University Press, 2015).